What Is a Direct Indictment in Virginia?

 Can Virginia Direct Indictment Cases Be Dismissed?

 Cases involving direct indictments rarely get dismissed at the grand jury stage.
-However, that doesn’t mean all cases that started with direct indictments result in convictions.
+However, that doesn’t mean all cases that start with direct indictments result in convictions.
 Sometimes, these cases get dismissed for different reasons.
 For example, the dismissal can occur if the Circuit Court finds that the Commonwealth violated Virginia’s criminal procedure laws when seeking direct indictments.

 Criminal Defense for Direct Indictments